Key Takeaways

 The biggest mistake

-How to Calculate ROI Before You Invest
+How to Calculate Link Building ROI Before You Invest

 Step 1: Estimate the traffic value of ranking

 Example: "mentoring software" gets 1,200 searches/month.
 Ranking #3 = ~120 visits/month.
 At a 3% conversion rate and $5,000 average contract value = $18,000/month in potential revenue.
+That's how much revenue a single service page can generate from organic search traffic alone.

 Step 2: Estimate the link investment needed

-Example: Top 5 results average 30 referring domains.
+Example: Top 5 search results average 30 linking domains.
 You have 5.
-Gap = ~30 links needed.
-At $500/link average (digital PR) = $15,000 total investment over 6 months.
+Gap = ~25 quality links needed.
+At $500/link average (digital PR) = $12,500 total investment over 6 months.
+The cost of link building includes outreach, content creation, and placement fees, which can add up significantly.

 Step 3: Calculate projected ROI